Ferdzz/ServerBot/README.md

 ####<a name="plugin-details">Plugin Details and Functions</a>
 ServerBot has a multitude of fun little functions, mostly games that text-based that allow players on the server to interact with one another.
-In addition, the plugin also provides some moderation capabilities, allowing the server managers to kick, ban, mute, unban, and unmute players. _Please note that not all of these methods have been implemented as of May 22nd, 2016 - [see Developer Notes for details](#developer-notes)_
+In addition, the plugin also provides some moderation capabilities, allowing the server managers to kick, ban, mute, unban, and unmute players. _Please note that not all of these methods have been implemented as of [05.22.2016] - [see Changelog](#changelog)_
 Provided below is a list of all the features that this plugin implements;
 - Eightball: Players can ask a question and expect a response much like that of a real eightball.
 - Spin the bottle: Players can spin the bottle, it randomly chooses two people that are online in the server.